 First Civilizations is also part of the overall Ancient History course, the first Year of the four year Layers of Learning History cycle.
-If you use the program in order, it will take you though the history of the world from ancient times through the 21st century.
+If you use the program in order, it will take you through the history of the world from ancient times through the 21st century.
 However, each unit stands alone and can be used independently of any other unit.

 This unit comes with a downloadable Printable Pack that includes all the student worksheets.
 The printables can be copied as many times as needed for your family or class.

-This is the Printable Pack cover.
 You can download the Printable Pack from your receipt or from your account at Layers of Learning.

 This unit comes with extra weblinks and a YouTube video playlist on the Ancient History Resources page.